apache/incubator-datalab/README.md

 -   Docker – used for building DLab Docker containers, which will be used for provisioning other components.
 -   Jenkins – is an alternative to Web UI.
 It is accessible by the following link: http[s]://SSN\_Public\_IP\_or\_Public\_DNS/jenkins

+Elastic(Static) IP address is assigned to an SSN Node, so you are free to stop|start it and and SSN node's IP address won’t change.

 ## Edge node

 Setting up Edge node is the first step that user is asked to do once logged into DLab.
 This node is used as proxy server and SSH gateway for the user.
 Through Edge node users can access Notebook via HTTP and SSH.
 Edge Node has a Squid HTTP web proxy pre-installed.